gzlb/rBergomi/README.md

 # rBergomi
-Implementing Rough Bergomi Model with an accompanying calibration technique.
+Implementing Rough Bergomi Model with an accompanying calibration technique in a Pythonic way.